 Later, this myth evolved into cats being attracted to the smell of milk on the baby’s face and inadvertently smothering it.

-Cats sometimes do harbor disease but there are very few diseases of the cat that are zoonotic (transmissible from cat to human).
+Cats sometimes do harbour disease but there are very few diseases of the cat that are zoonotic (transmissible from cat to human).
 It is still quite rare to pick up a disease from a cat, and your baby is far more likely to catch a disease from another human than a cat.

-Before your baby is born take your cat to the vet for a thorough check-up.
+Before your baby is born, take your cat to the vet for a thorough check-up.
 Have the vet worm your cat and check him for ringworm.
 Ensure you stick to a regular worming and flea treatment regime.
 Keep your cat indoors and away from roaming cats is the most effective way to keep your cat disease and parasite free.

 Caused by a protozoal parasite, Toxoplasma Gondii, cats are the natural host, however, many animals can get toxoplasmosis including sheep, cattle, and pigs.
 Cats shed the parasitic cysts in their faeces and which then infect humans and other animals.